brevzin/cpp_proposals/2641_active_union/active_union.md

 * [5.8.2]{.pnum} a non-volatile glvalue of literal type that refers to a non-volatile object whose lifetime began within the evaluation of E;
 :::

-Should the facility in this paper address this case as well?
-At this point, this would become a "is this a pointer that I can read during constant evaluation?" facility.
-Would that actually be useful?
-It's not clear what you could do with this information.
+With this revision, the facility exactly matches this bullet: "is this a pointer that I can read during constant evaluation?"

 ## Alternative Naming

-Should the name reflect that this facility can only be used during constant evaluation (`std::is_consteval_active_member`) or not (`std::is_active_member`)?
+Should the name reflect that this facility can only be used during constant evaluation (`std::is_consteval_within_lifetime`) or not (`std::is_within_lifetime`)?

 It would help to make the name clearer from the call site that it has limited usage.
 But it is already a `consteval` function, so it's not like you could misuse it.

 ## Implementation Experience

-Daveed Vandevoorde has implemented this proposal in EDG.
+Daveed Vandevoorde has implemented R1 of this proposal in EDG.
+There's no real implementation burden difference between R1 and R2.

 As pointed out by Johel Ernesto Guerrero Peña and Ed Catmur, this facility basically already works in [gcc and clang](https://godbolt.org/z/n4za9KzPr), which has a builtin function ([`__builtin_constant_p`](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html#index-_005f_005fbuiltin_005fconstant_005fp)) that be used to achieve the same behavior.